Identifying a potential organ donor

 Two clinical examinations are required and must be conducted by two physicians who are independent of both the retrieval team and the transplant team; the results of the examinations must be noted in the patient’s file.

-• The first NDD must take place at the health centre where the donor was identified.
+- The first DNC must take place at the health centre where the donor was identified.

-• The second examination to confirm NDD takes place at the retrieval centre.
+- The second examination to confirm DNC takes place at the retrieval centre.

 The patient’s legal date and time of death is that of the first declaration of brain death, which is then confirmed by the second examination.